Walking is hugely underestimated for its health benefits.

 It has been evidenced to reduce the risk of developing chronic diseases such as diabetes, cardiovascular disease and hormone driven cancers as well as supporting the reversal of those non communicable diseases into remission alongside good nutrition.

-It increases exposure to vitamin D this is especially important during the winter months where studies have found menopausal women have 50% lower levels of vitamin D in the winter, vital for reducing chances of osteoporosis Post menopause.
+It increases exposure to vitamin D this is especially important during the winter months where studies have found menopausal women have 50% lower levels of vitamin D in the winter, vital for reducing chances of osteoporosis post menopause.

 Todays book is the sequel to the Brain Chimp, for anyone who loves learning about the human mind, it’s called